ulaari/ulaar/src/content/blog/2011/06/10/shoshee-chunder-dutt-on-patriotism.md

 \*\*\*\*\*\*\*

-</div>*The mountain torrent rushing down*
+*The mountain torrent rushing down*
 *Can ne’er its course retrace,*
 *And souls that speed on glory’s path*
 *Must ever onward press:*

 *Aye, onward press — to bleed and die,*
 *Triumphant still in death:*
 *Imposter, hence! in other lands*
 *Go draw thy coward breath.*

-**May 2020 update**: in my original post, I had only included the last 2 paragraphs of The Warrior Returns.
+**May 2020 update**: in my original post, I had included only the last 2 paragraphs of The Warrior Returns.